UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/qc.md

 **Overrepresented Sequences** Head to this section of the report & scan down the list.
 Unlike our sample data, there seem to be a lot of enriched sequences of unknown origin.
-There is one hit to an Illumina adaptor sequence, so we know at least one of the contaminants in the data.
+There is one hit to an Illumina adapter sequence, so we know at least one of the contaminants in the data.
 Note that some of these sequences are the same as others on the list, just shifted one or two base pairs.
-A possible source of this may have been non random fragmentation.
+A possible source of this may have been non-random fragmentation.

-**Kmer Content**
-*Do you notice anything unusual about this plot?*

 Interpreting the various sections of the report can take time & experience.